arkayenro/arkinventory/ChangeHistory.md

  - (Dragonflight) reagentbank slots are no longer readable unless the bank is open
  - (Dragonflight) theres a weird issue where you randomly get an addon blocked due to resume( )
  - recipes on vendors are showing item counts for the items they create, not the recipe
- - (Dragonflight) currency tokens on the backback no longer have a fixed amount and will keep going until you run out of space.  as such i cannot mirror that and will need to work out something else.
+ - (Dragonflight) currency tokens on the backback no longer have a fixed amount and will keep going until you run out of space, they can get messy
  - Enum.ItemConsumableSubclass is missing the Flask entry and everything after has moved down a value which screws up the category names (have hardcoded a workaround in for the moment)

 # to do
  - double check all categories show/hide for the right clients
  - confirm things havent broken in classic, wrath, or shadowlands
  - restack disable - maybe change this to require a modifier key instead of a straight disable?  might be easier to shift/alt/ctrl click on it than turning it on/off and its not like youll accidentally do it (which is why the disable was added)
+ - backpack tokens to scroll when max width reached on second line